fread-ink/epub-cfi-resolver/README.md

 # ToDo

-* Implement simple ranges
+* Implement proper parsing of Simple Ranges
-* Implement "before first" and "after last" node locations
+* Implement proper parsing of "before first" and "after last" node locations
 * More unit tests

 # License and copyright